FINALLY OFFLINE

 SAMUEL L JACKSON SEARCHES FOR ADIDAS SUPERSTARS IN 2026 CAMPAIGN

-By Chief Editor | 2/20/2026
+By Editor in Chief | Approved by Will Nichols, Editor in Chief | 2/20/2026

 Samuel L. Jackson stars in Adidas's Spring 2026 campaign searching for his missing Superstar sneakers, a narrative-driven approach that positions the iconic shoe as a symbol of cultural authenticity rather than product.
 The campaign marks Adidas's strategic pivot toward uncontroversial celebrity partnerships following the Yeezy split, capitalizing on record 2025 revenue of €24.8 billion where Superstar sales drove significant growth.